Ranma Saotome: Reception

 In both 1990 and 1991, Ranma came in second place in Animage's annual Anime Grand Prix for Favorite Male Character and fourth in its Favorite Female Character category.
 Male Ranma dropped one spot to third place in 1992, while female Ranma fell to seventh.
 Male Ranma regained second place in 1993, but his female form fell to 12th.
 In 1994, Ranma came in 15th place in the male category.
 A 2019 NHK poll of 210,061 people saw Ranma voted the fifth favorite character from all of Rumiko Takahashi's works.
 In a poll conducted by goo, fans voted female Ranma their third favorite anime role performed by Megumi Hayashibara.
 With 18.1% of the vote, female Ranma came in first in a goo poll of 250 men and 250 women on "cute redhead girl" anime characters.
 Anime News Network's Gia Manry listed Ranma's engagement to Shampoo as the third Most Awkward Proposal in anime.
+At the 9th Crunchyroll Anime Awards, two of Ranma's international voice actors were nominated for the "Best Voice Artist Performance" category, namely Martin Faliu (French) and Florian Knorn (German); however, they lost to Kafka Hibino's Adrien Antoine and Monkey D. Luffy's Daniel Schlauch, respectively.